Ladder99/ladder99/docs/page/running/installation.md

 ## Finish the Installation

-Now to load the Ladder99 environment variables into your shell,
+Now load the Ladder99 environment variables into your shell,

 ```bash
 source ~/.bashrc
 ```

+and that's it - the next page shows how to run Ladder99.